amason445/cpp_sqlite_project/README.md

 - Build into an ORM with OOP
 - Build more tables and structure
 - Run more complex queries
-- Load in input data
+- Load raw input data